Farmers & Merchants National Bank (Clarksville, TN)

 Article Text

-The Clarksville (Tenn.)
-Bank Failure.
-(By telegraph to the Dispatch.)
-NASHVILLE.
-TENN., January 7.-A Clarksville (Tenn.) special says: E. Speck, a banker of Frankfort, Kan., has been appointed receiver of the Farmers and Merchants Bank in this city.
-Nothing can be stated concerning the winding up of the business of the bank until the receiver arrives and matures his plans.
+A Clarksville (Tenn.)
+Bank.
+F. S. Peck. a banker of Frankfort, Ky has been appointed receiver of the Farmers' and Merchants' Bank in Clarksville, Tenn.
+Nothing can be stated concerning the winding up of the business of this bank until the re ceiver arrives and matures his plans.

 Click image to open full size in new tab